averyhiebert/groundstation/documentation/overview.md

 with fields "timestamp", "altitude","longitude","latitude", "raw" (i.e. the raw data, prior to parsing), "timestring", and "error" (true or false).
-The data points are appended to the file separated by commas, but if you want to make the file into a true JSON file, you'll need to add an opening `[` at the beginning, and replace the trailing comma with a closing `]`.
+The data points are appended to the file as JSON objects separated by commas, but if you want to make the file into a true JSON file, you'll need to add an opening `[` at the beginning, and replace the trailing comma with a closing `]`.
+Sorry.

-While running, if the seb socket functionality is enabled, the server can accept a web socket connection from a client (only a single client at a time has been tested).
+While running, if the web socket functionality is enabled, the server can accept a web socket connection from a client (only a single client at a time has been tested).
 This connection will use localhost, port 9000.
 If the client disconnects, it can reconnect without the server restarting.